Wild hand Sabres seventh straight loss

 Niederreiter picked up his second of the night 7:57 into the second on a tap-in on a pass from Eric Staal behind the Buffalo net.

-Granlund picked up his second of the night with 4:04 left in the second on a deflection from close range.
+Granlund scored his second of the game with 4:04 left in the second on a deflection from close range.

 Reinhart made it 5-3 on a redirection with 1:35 left in the second.
 Nolan cut Minnesota’s lead to one with 6:05 remaining, whipping the puck into the net from outside the right circle.